 DRAFT: In draft, you can define your question, add background text, and upload images.
 Only admins can see the project.

-ASK: After you launch the project, participants can add answers and perform various analytical tasks.
-At this critical stage, participants brainstorm all kinds of ideas and share their advice.
+ASK: After you launch the project, participants can add answers, share their advice and perform simple, analytical tasks.

-ANALYZE: Once you close the project (when no new answers will be accepted), participants will continue the analytical tasks and create the collective insights.
+ANALYZE: Once you close the project, new answers will not be accepted and participants will be asked to do analytical tasks.

 DECIDE: This is the time to address the insights and make decisions.
 Nobody can see your decisions before you share them.